-The following questions arise at the site and would uniquely benefit from a GC/CM approach:
+The following is just a sampling of the questions that will arise at the site and would uniquely benefit from a GC/CM approach:

 - A. On a limited site how will the track and game fields be accessed since the new construction will surround, or in some cases displace, them? - B. Where will construction staging and parking be placed, bearing in mind that the entire site is occupied by the existing school, fields, and critical parking?

-- Construction staging and parking locations will need to be closely coordinated with the GC/CM to allow construction to proceed efficiently. - C. What is the best plan to abate and demolish each portion of the existing building and construct new fields and parking lots during break windows while not interrupting operations? - D. How and when do we demo existing buildings, build new buildings, and route utilities while still maintaining student and staff safety? - E. Knowing that we have limitations with site work, weather, and permitting, where do we start (and stage) each construction phase and how do we maximize buildable weather conditions?
+Construction staging and parking locations will need to be closely coordinated with the GC/CM to allow construction to proceed efficiently. - C. How and when do we demo or remodel existing buildings, build new buildings, and route utilities while still maintaining student and staff safety?

-Summary
+❖ Summary